-The insurance is restricted to those veterans who receive grants for the purchase of Specially Adapted Housing under the authority of title 38, US Code, chapter 21.
-Grants are available to you as a veteran if you are entitled to compensation for service-connected, permanent and total disability for one or more of the following conditions:
+Only veterans who receive grants for the purchase of Specially Adapted Housing are eligible for VMLI.
+Grants are available to veterans who are entitled to compensation for service-connected, permanent and total disability for one or more of the following conditions:

-- At the termination of your ownership of the property securing the loan.
+- At the termination of ownership of the property securing the loan

 Premiums must be paid by deduction from the veteran's monthly compensation or pension payments, if the veteran is receiving such payments.
-If such payments are not being received the veteran may make direct payments, on a monthly, quarterly, semiannual, or annual basis, to the VA Insurance Center in Philadelphia, Pennsylvania.
+If no compensation payments are being paid, the veteran can make monthly payments directly to the VA.

 You can download the VMLI Brochure directly from the VA.